data2health/mtip-tutorial/docs/lessons/Lesson6.md

 You can set rules in your email to filter for emails that mention you, ie @username.

+### Clarifying "Tagging"

+In GitHub, the word 'tag' is used generically, but means one of the following, depending on the context:

+#### Issue labels
+[Here](https://github.com/data2health/mtip-tutorial/issues?utf8=%E2%9C%93&q=label%3AGitHub+) are MTIP issues related to the label ``GitHub``.
+The menu of labels available for issues is configurable and (somewhat unfortunately) specific to each repo; ops label list is [here](https://github.com/data2health/mtip-tutorial/labels).

+#### Repo topics
+[Here](https://github.com/search?q=topic%3Adata2health+org%3Adata2health&type=Repositories) are all of the repositories tagged with ``data2health`` across all GitHub organizations.
+Repo tags are not a controlled vocabulary anywhere, so it relies on people knowing exactly what to type there.
+The other drawback is that each repo is limited to a certain number of tags (exactly how many, I can't recall).
+This is what this issue is about.
+Is it helpful to stratify which repos may be useful to each of these groups?
+If so, is the ``repo topics`` feature the best way to do so?

+#### Mentioning users and teams
+[Here](https://github.blog/2012-05-09-introducing-team-mentions/) is an article about mentioning ``users`` and ``teams``.
+It is what you can do to prompt an email to the members of a team in your GitHub organization.

+#### Software release version tags
+[Here](https://help.github.com/en/articles/creating-releases) is an article explaining how to use this feature.

 ### Help
 [Back to top](#overview)